Twickenham Park Residents Association (TPRA)

 • We hold events which bring neighbours together and help to build understanding of the area’s history and its future.

-Registered members are emailed regular updates and alerts, ranging from changes to East Twickenham’s streetscape and parking through to developments at Heathrow, such as potential changing of flight paths and flying times.
-Whilst email remains a good way of communicating on some detailed issues, the recent development of street WhatsApp groups has enabled the TPRA to spread the word much more widely, with everything from rapid responses to issues of local concern, through to initiating street parties.
+Registered members are emailed regular updates and alerts, ranging from changes to East Twickenham’s streetscape and parking through to developments at Heathrow, such as potential changes of flight paths and flying times.
+We communicate using email and our WhatsApp group enables us to spread the word much more widely and quickly for everything from rapid responses to issues of local concern, through to initiating street parties.

 Membership is free to all local residents, but donations towards running costs are gratefully accepted (details here).
 Our committee is as far as possible comprised of representatives from every road in Twickenham Park.